Skip to main content

 A sampling of courses offered includes Feminist Film and Media Studies; Gender, Sexuality, and the Body in Islam Comparative Perspectives on the Body, and Black Women in the Civil Rights Movement.

 Students who minor in gender and sexuality studies take a minimum of five courses that emphasize the interdisciplinary nature of the field.
-Special Majors take ten courses.
+Individualized Majors take ten courses.
 The curriculum begins with an introductory course that highlights key concepts, questions, and analytical tools that have shaped the field and concludes with the capstone in the spring of the senior year.
 Program faculty members are committed to incorporating historical and contemporary perspectives on the study of gender and sexuality into the program of study.